greenboxal/doggohub/doc/university/high-availability/aws/README.md

     packages:
     - nfs-common
     runcmd:
-    - mkdir -p /gitlab-data
+    - mkdir -p /doggohub-data
-    - chown ec2-user:ec2-user /gitlab-data
+    - chown ec2-user:ec2-user /doggohub-data
-    - echo "$(curl --silent http://169.254.169.254/latest/meta-data/placement/availability-zone).file-system-id.aws-region.amazonaws.com:/ /gitlab-data nfs defaults,vers=4.1 0 0" >> /etc/fstab
+    - echo "$(curl --silent http://169.254.169.254/latest/meta-data/placement/availability-zone).file-system-id.aws-region.amazonaws.com:/ /doggohub-data nfs defaults,vers=4.1 0 0" >> /etc/fstab
     - mount -a -t nfs
-    - sudo gitlab-ctl reconfigure
+    - sudo doggohub-ctl reconfigure

-On the security group section we can chosse our existing `gitlab-ec2-security-group` group which has already been tested.
+On the security group section we can chosse our existing `doggohub-ec2-security-group` group which has already been tested.

 After this is launched we are able to start creating our Auto Scaling Group.
 Start by giving it a name and assinging it our VPC and private